muhwicak/offboard_ros2_ego-planner/README.md

-# ROS2_PX4_Offboard_Example
+# ROS2_PX4_Offboard_For_Ego-Planner

 ## Overview
-This tutorial explains at a basic level how to use ROS2 and PX4 in order to control a simulated UAV's velocity with keyboard controls.
+This tutorial explains at a basic level how to use ROS2 and PX4 in order to control a simulated UAV's position with keyboard controls for ROS2 Ego-Planner.
 The goal is to create a simple example that a complete beginner can follow and understand, even with no ROS2 or PX4 experience.

 This repo is a derivative of Jaeyoung Lim's Offboard example https://github.com/Jaeyoung-Lim/px4-offboard

 I've taken his example and added some functionality.

-## YouTube Tutorial
-We published a walkthrough tutorial on YouTube to demonstrate the example and to help beginners set up their enviornment.
-The video is helpful, but be sure to always defer to this Readme file for instructions.
-Some changes have been made since the video was posted, meaning that though it is helpful, it is not 100% accurate.

-You can watch the video [here](https://www.youtube.com/watch?v=8gKIP0OqHdQ).

 ### Prerequisites
 * ROS2 Humble
 * PX4 Autopilot
 * Micro XRCE-DDS Agent
+* ROS2 Ego-Planner
 * px4_msgs
+* quadrotor_msgs
 * Ubuntu 22.04
 * Python 3.10